reinder42/SwiftCheatsheet/swift-cheatsheet.md

 ## <a name="protocols"></a> Protocols

-Protocols define a "contract" - set of methods and properties that a type must implement if it _conforms_ to the protocol.
+Protocols define a "contract"; a set of functions and properties that a type, like a class, must implement if it wants to _conform_ to the protocol.

 Protocols are declared like this: